assembler-0/SIFT/README.md

 ## 🏆 Honorable Mentions

 Special thanks to the original project, ESST, which inspired the structure and intensity of this enhanced version.
+(I just make a fork because esst was not portable due to ROCm)

 ## ⚡ Performance Notes